stark/siji/Readme.md

 - [ ] More Glyphs!
 - [ ] Adding glyphs of different sizes.
-- [ ] Improving glyph spacing and alignment.
+- [ ] Improving glyph alignment.

 ##Credits

-A Big Thanks to the following Authors for their work which made Procon possible:
+A Big Thanks to the following Authors for their spectacular work which made Procon possible:

 **Sm4tik** for sm4tik xbm icon pack